KemalRajasa/KemalRajasa/README.md

 <h1>Hi, I'm Kemal! <br/><a href="https://github.com/KemalRajasa">Undergraduate Student at Institut Teknologi Sepuluh Nopember</a>

 <h2>🌱 About me</h2>
   <b>An undergraduate student at Institut Teknologi Sepuluh Nopember, pursuing a Bachelor's Degree in Informatics Engineering.
-I have a strong interest in networking and cybersecurity, particularly in analyzing potential risks and digital forensic.
-I am actively seeking opportunities to enhance my skills through professional cybersecurity courses and certifications.</b>
+I have a strong interest in networking and cybersecurity, with hands-on experience in operating SIEM tools, navigating Linux environments, and utilizing SQL for data analysis.
+My practical skills are also backed by a strong sense of teamwork and high ethical standards.
+With a high level of commitment, I am actively enhancing my expertise by pursuing professional cybersecurity courses and certifications for security.</b>

 <h2>👨‍💻 Mini College Project:</h2>